tpemartin/kindle-borrow/exercise/exercise1.md

 ```

 ## 1.2
-Complete corresponding scripts so that a `url?scenario=onHold&email=janet@gmail.com&id=411073007` will
+Complete corresponding scripts so that a HTTP request of `url?scenario=onHold&email=janet@gmail.com&id=411073007` will
 get a returned value of
 ```
 {